oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

      Authorization: Bearer mF_9.B5f-4.1JqM

-The syntax of the `Authorization` header field for this scheme follows the usage of the Basic scheme defined in Section 2 of
+The syntax of the `Authorization` header field for this scheme follows the usage of the Basic scheme defined in {{Section 2 of !RFC2617}}.
-{{!RFC2617}}.
-Note that, as with Basic, it does not conform to the generic syntax defined in Section 1.2 of {{RFC2617}} but is compatible with the general authentication framework in HTTP 1.1 Authentication
+Note that, as with Basic, it does not conform to the generic syntax defined in {{Section 1.2 of RFC2617}} but is compatible with the general authentication framework in HTTP 1.1 Authentication
 {{RFC7235}}, although it does not follow the preferred practice outlined therein in order to reflect existing deployments.